 All coordinators are required to complete an annual report detailing the programs he or she managed throughout the year.
-The annual report is reflective of the following coordinator essential practices in:
+The annual report is reflective of:

-- Focus on Learning Indicator 2.1: Support Student Access to Effective Instructional Programs through Administration of District, Territory, and/or Federal Programs - Manage Organizational Systems Indicator 3.1: Build and Maintain Program Systems and Indicator 3.2: Lead and Develop Personnel - Lead with Integrity Indicator 4.1: Demonstrate Personal and Professional Responsibility
+- Coordinator Practice 1.
+Focus on Learning Indicator 2.1: Support Student Access to Effective Instructional Programs through Administration of District, Territory, and/or Federal Programs - Coordinator Practice 3.
+Manage Organizational Systems Indicator 3.1: Build and Maintain Program Systems Indicator 3.2: Lead and Develop Personnel - Coordinator Practice 4.
+Lead with Integrity Indicator 4.1: Demonstrate Personal and Professional Responsibility